 Are you ready to break up your love affair with sugar once and for all?
 Have you wondered how to say no to sugar consistently are in need of some practical tips?
-Let me share how I was finally able to break lose from sugar’s grip.
+Let me share how I was finally able to break loose from sugar’s grip.

-Part of real challenge is that no one ever wants to believe that they’ve formed an addiction to anything.
+Part of the real challenge is that no one ever wants to believe that they’ve formed an addiction to anything.
 Unfortunately, when it comes to sugar’s pull it can be one of most difficult to be set free from.
-I know because it was a battle I had to face.
+I know because it was a battle I personally had to face.

 Wondering if you have an unhealthy relationship with sugar?
 You can start by answering the following question, to see if it gives you some clues.

 - Do you find yourself eating sugary foods even when you are not hungry?

 - Are you craving sugar and then eat more than you intended?
 Did you lose control?

 - Do you often crave carbs, especially simple ones?

 - Does the idea of removing simple carbs cause you an unusual amount of fear or anxiety?